yosriady/awesome-api-devtools/README.md

 - [Pyresttest](https://github.com/svanoort/pyresttest): YAML based REST testing and API microbenchmarking tool
 - [OWASP Zaproxy](https://github.com/zaproxy/zaproxy): A tool to test your API for known security vulnerabilities, with a great CI integration.
 - [RestQA](https://github.com/restqa/restqa): Microservice API Testing tool focused on providing a great developer experience.
+- [Optic CI](https://www.useoptic.com/docs/diff-openapi): Test for breaking API changes in CI Pipelines

 ## API Developer Portal
 - [Tyk](https://tyk.io/features): API Developer Portal on top of API gateway, make your API gateway easier to be used by developers.
 - [APIMATIC](https://apimatic.io/developer-experience-portal): Instantly build an API Portal with SDKs, Live Code Samples, Test Cases, API Transformation and language specific Docs & Reference - tailored for your API.
+- [Optic Docs](https://www.useoptic.com): Share verified-accurate OpenAPI documentation with your consumers.
+With Optic they can subscribe to your API and get notified when it changes.

 ## JSON Format Standards
 - [HAL](http://stateless.co/hal_specification.html)